Sibz/github-status-action/README.md

  * `state` (required)
  The status of the check should only be `success`, `error`, `failure` or `pending`
  * `context`
- The context, this is displayed as the name of the check
+ The context, is displayed as the name of the check
  * `description`
  Short text explaining the status of the check
  * `owner`
- Repository owner, defaults to context github.repository_owner if omitted
+ The repository owner defaults to context github.repository_owner if omitted
  * `repository`
  Repository, default to context github.repository if omitted
  * `sha`